johnnygerard/johnnygerard/README.md

 # Welcome to my GitHub profile!

-As a self-taught frontend developer, I specialize in delivering [Angular solutions](https://www.frontendmentor.io/profile/johnnygerard).
-Recently, I started learning React with Next.js and exploring the realm of AI-driven development.
+As a self-taught frontend developer, I specialize in delivering frontend solutions with Angular and React.

 If you like my work or want to collaborate with me on a project, don't hesitate to contact me!